Pocket/swift-style-guide/README.markdown

 // Second appearance: Wrong.
 Constants should start with Uppercase only if they are static.

 func URLForPath(path: String) -> NSURL
-// 'URL' goes at the beggining of a function name, it should go lowercase.
+// 'URL' goes at the beginning of a function name, it should go lowercase.

 let URLForConnections: NSURL
-// 'URL' goes at the beggining of a non-static constant name, it should go lowercase.
+// 'URL' goes at the beginning of a non-static constant name, it should go lowercase.

 let baseUrl: NSURL
 // Wrong.
 You should never see such camel case scenario ('Url').